robandpdx/emergency-pull-request-probot-azure/README.md

  - If you change the settings in `.env`, close vscode and relaunch from the terminal after loading changes from direnv.
  - I'm not sure why the integrated probot smee client does not work.
 Need to use the use the smee client separately as described above.
  - To see vebose logging while debugging, edit the task.json, `"command": "host start --verbose",`.
  - Slack notification does not work!
 The `@slack/web-api` will not send a message from within an azure function.
-[See this issue for more details.](https://github.com/slackapi/node-slack-sdk/issues/2151)
+[See this issue for more details](https://github.com/slackapi/node-slack-sdk/issues/2151).
+If you need slack notifications, you can deploy [the docker container from the original project](https://github.com/github/emergency-pull-request-probot-app/pkgs/container/emergency-pull-request-probot-app).